 Applying for the Health Care Ethics Internship

-The application period for the 2017-18 Health Care Ethics Internship is now closed.
+The application period for the 2018-19 Health Care Ethics Internship is now open.

 The Health Care Ethics Internship program, sponsored by the Markkula Center for Applied Ethics, in partnership with local hospitals and other health care facilities, is open to all rising Santa Clara University junior and senior undergraduates who are interested in health care ethics.
 Since there are a limited number of placements available, students will be selected based on qualifications and interviews.

 A firm commitment of one academic year is required.
 This includes five hours a week of clinical rotations, plus reflection sessions on Tuesdays from 5:40-7:20 p.m (approximately six sessions per quarter).
 The internship is a five-credit upper-division pass/no pass course for which students register in the spring quarter.
 At least one Ethics course taken at Santa Clara University, or an approved equivalent, is required prior to the start of the internship in September 2018.
 Accepted students will be asked to provide verification that the Ethics course was completed with a passing grade.
 Please review the list of approved courses for the ethics pre-requisite.